dieselmachine/PfitzerPhotography/README.md

 ## Architecture

+The website is divided into two sections: the public-facing site and the admin site.
+Both address different needs and operate somewhat separately from one another, but both are affected by the content that is added by the admin user and work together as a digital showcase of artistic work.

+Below are a number of key architectural features, what they do, and how they work.
+More information can be found by [checking out the wiki](https://github.com/Xoadra/PfitzerPhotography/wiki).

+### Content Management

+Creating user content for the website is done through the admin panel which is built out of Django's boilerplate admin site.
+This is how content is added, changed, or removed from the site.
+Examples of such user content include the backgrounds and self-description on the about page and gallery images in the gallery page.

+Viewing the admin site can be done through the [admin site walkthrough](https://github.com/Xoadra/PfitzerPhotography/wiki/Admin-Site) in the wiki.

+Further details on the code implementation of the admin site features will be added soon.

+### Server-Side Rendering

-While the web app functions much like a typical SPA, there are a number of differences to be aware of beneath the surface.
+While the web app functions much like a typical single page app, there are a number of differences to be aware of beneath the surface.

 Django first receives the request, fetches the relevent page data for SEO, and then makes a post request to the Node.js Express server to prerender the application on the server.
 Here, additional data is preloaded alongside the server-rendered React app before all of it is sent back to Django where it is then sent to the browser to be rendered.